These 9 Behaviors Totally Expose Someone With A Serious Savior Complex

 Let go of the need to control others.
 Understand that the only thing in this world that you have absolute authority over is yourself.

 If you are still having trouble letting go of the need to rescue other people, talk to a licensed therapist.
-It can help you work through our savior complex to develop your self-esteem, move past trauma, and have healthier relationships.
+It can help you work through your savior complex to develop your self-esteem, move past trauma, and have healthier relationships.

 NyRee Ausler is a writer from Seattle, Washington, and the author of seven books.
-She covers lifestyle and entertainment & news, as well as navigating the workplace and social issues.
+She focuses on lifestyle and human interest stories that deliver informative and actionable guidance on interpersonal relationships, enlightenment, and self-discovery.